About

 In Canada, I have applied this experience at Atasoy Law, the Office of the Public Guardian and Trustee, and currently at Northview Law.
 I support corporate and commercial real estate files, and have appeared before the Landlord and Tenant Board and Small Claims Court, conducted research in charities law and international estate litigation, and prepared firm marketing materials, trainings, and a podcast.

-Earlier in my career, I had a short stint assisting with high-stakes state law matters in Arizona, including a capital punishment case, an experience that crystallized my belief that legal practice deserves both technical rigor and human context.
+Earlier in my career, my U.S. exposure came through short academic programs and a legal externship in Arizona, where I assisted with high-stakes state law matters, including a capital punishment case.
+I was not admitted to practice law in the United States, but the experience crystallized my belief that legal practice deserves both technical rigor and human context.

 Beyond practice, I founded Studying Law Around the World, a global legal podcast with 150+ episodes featuring guests from 14 countries.
 I also completed the 75 Lawyers Project, interviewing 75 senior lawyers across Canada to support early-career professionals and celebrate U of T Law's 75th anniversary.